-Julia Martínez-Ariño is a research fellow in the Department of Socio-Cultural Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity, headed by Prof. Steven Vertovec.
+Julia Martínez-Ariño was a research fellow in the Department of Socio-Cultural Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity, headed by Prof. Steven Vertovec.
 Previously, Julia was postdoctoral fellow of the Religion and Diversity Project, at the Université de Montréal, and the Max Planck fellow group “Governance of Cultural Diversity” in Göttingen.
-She is currently research associate of the Religion and Diversity Project and the research unit ISOR at the Autonomous University of Barcelona, in Spain.
 Her research focuses on the governance of religious diversity in Europe, in particular at the institutional and local levels.
-Personal website: https://sites.google.com/site/jmartinezarino/

 Sarah Blanton is the language and copy editor for the journal New Diversities.
 Before joining the editorial office, Sarah worked as a Spanish instructor at the University of North Carolina at Chapel Hill and an assistant instructor for the SUNY Study-Abroad Program in Salamanca, Spain.
 Passionate about language and culture, Sarah holds an M.A. in Hispanic Languages and Literatures from the University of North Carolina at Chapel Hill, as well as a B.A.in Spanish Language and Literature at SUNY Buffalo State, where she graduated with highest honors.

-Birgitt Sippel is the webmaster and typesetter for the journal New Diversities.
-She is a staff member at the Max Planck Institute for the Study of Religious and Ethnic Diversity in the field of web and dtp.
-Birgitt studied slavic linguistics and ethnology at the Georg August University Göttingen and computer graphics at the IBKK Bochum.
-Before joining the MMG she worked half-time at the MPI for History and half-time freelance for the special research area of “Literary Translation” of Georg August University Göttingen, the GWZO in Leipzig, several publishing houses, and the European Science Foundation (ESF) in Strasbourg.
+Birgitt Sippel is a staff member at the Max Planck Institute for the Study of Religious and Ethnic Diversity in the field of Web and DTP.
+Birgitt studied Slavic Linguistics and Ethnology at the Georg-August-Universität Göttingen, Organizational Programming at the Studiengemeinschaft Darmstadt and DTP at the IBKK Bochum.
+Prior to joining the MPG, she worked freelance for the special research area “Literary Translation” of the Georg-August-Universität Göttingen, the GWZO in Leipzig and the European Science Foundation (ESF) in Strasbourg.